mathieusalz/Deep-Learning-Hate/ReadMe.md

 # Running the code

-In order to train a model, the **training.py** file is setup to be run as a script.
-Both training.py and main_confidence.py accept the following configurable arguments:
+In order to train a model, both **training.py** and **main_confidence.py** files are setup to be run as a script.
+They accept the following configurable arguments:

 - **--eval_type**
 Specifies the evaluation strategy.
 Options include "per-lang" to compute metrics separately for each language.
 Default is "per-lang".